Giladx/Blobim.com/_pages/veejay-1-5-lubuntu-14-04.md

 ---
 <strong>TESTED ON LUBUNTU 14.04</strong>

-I belive this will work on any ubuntu 14.04 based system
+I believe this will work on any ubuntu 14.04 based system.

 &nbsp;